- Campus Life

 Phase II Adopters were the second set of instructors to be trained in Canvas.
 Phase II Adopters were trained over the Fall 2018 semester in preparation for their courses to go live in Canvas in the Spring 2019 semester.

 Phase III Adopters will be trained in Canvas over the Winter and Spring semesters in preparation for their courses to go live in the Fall of 2019.
-There are no set training dates as of yet, but if you are interested please email firstname.lastname@example.org for more information.
+If you are interested in being trained in Canvas over the Spring 2019 semester, please fill out the Spring Canvas Training Survey or email email@example.com for more information!